 - Denial of Service (DoS) prevention.

 These are some of the major policies set up in any organization or firm.
-All these diverse policies function jointly for allowing, denying, forwarding data packets, encrypting and decrypting packets, authenticating particular access, making exceptions, and prioritizing data packets as required for preserving the security of organization's network.
+All these diverse policies function jointly for allowing, denying, forwarding data packets, encrypting and decrypting packets, authenticating particular access, making exceptions, and prioritizing data packets as required for preserving the security of the organization's network.

 A port scan is a process used to determine the opened ports of a network.
 As logical ports on any system provide a way for information to be sent and received, so, port scanning is the comparable way of knocking the doors of ports for seeing whether anyone is home or not.
-When a port scanning is done on a network or server, it reveals some unwanted and opened ports which are opened for listening which means for receiving information, and this technique also helps to reveal the existence of security devices like firewalls on the same network.
+When a port scanning is done on a network or server, it reveals some unwanted and opened ports which are opened for listening, which means for receiving information.
+This technique also helps to reveal the existence of security devices like firewalls on the same network.
 This method or practice is termed as fingerprinting.
 Network security and its strength concerning firewalls can also be tested through this approach.

 Some of the famous port scanning techniques are: